dandean/user-service/README.md

 npm install -g bunyan
 ```

-Pipe application output to `bunyan` to get pretty-printed stdout logs:
+Pipe application output to `bunyan` to see stdout logs in a human-readable format:

 ```sh
 node index.js | bunyan